apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committer.md

 If the rename fails for any reason, either the data is at the original location, or it is at the destination, -in which case the rename actually succeeded.

-**The `s3a://` filesystem client cannot meet these requirements.*
+**The S3 object store and the `s3a://` filesystem client cannot meet these requirements.*

 1. Amazon S3 has inconsistent directory listings unless S3Guard is enabled.
 1. The S3A mimics `rename()` by copying files and then deleting the originals.
-This can fail partway through, and there is nothing to prevent any other process in the cluster attempting a rename at the same time
+This can fail partway through, and there is nothing to prevent any other process in the cluster attempting a rename at the same time.

 As a result,